 1. Optimizing Roosting Space

 Personal space on the roost is vital, and the capacity of your coop is the crucial determinant of the size of roosting bars you need.
-Typically, each chicken needs about 10-12 inches of roosting space, depending on the breed you are keeping.
+Typically, each chicken needs about 6-12 inches of roosting space, depending on the breed you are keeping.
 The larger the roosting space you provide, the better.
+They will huddle together in cold weather and spread out during hot nights.

 2. Choosing the Right Height for Roosts